Limit Order Books

-\textcite{Glosten:1994} argued that limit order markets are an effective way for ``patient'' market participants to provide liquidity to ``less patient'' market participants, even in situations where liquidity is scarce.
-He also argued that limit order markets are immune to competition by other exchange set-ups (such as quote-driven marketplaces, as described above). \textcite{Luckock:2003} concluded that the volume of trade in a limit order market would always exceed that of a Walrasian market,\footnote{A Walrasian market is one in which all market participants send their desired buy or sell orders to a specialist, who then determines the market value of the asset by selecting the price that will maximise the volume of trade.} given the same underlying supply and demand. \textcite{Foucault:2005} argued that the popularity of limit order markets was due in part to their ability to allow impatient market participants to demand ``immediacy'', while simultaneously allowing patient market participants to supply it to those who will later require it.
+\citet{Glosten:1994} argued that LOBs are an effective way for patient traders to provide liquidity to less patient traders, even when liquidity is scarce. \citet{Luckock:2003} concluded that the volume traded in an LOB would always exceed that of a Walrasian market,\footnote{A \emph{Walrasian market} is a market in which all traders send their desired buy or sell orders to a specialist, who then determines the market value of the asset by selecting the price that maximises the volume of trade.} given the same underlying supply and demand.